DIKU-EDU/uldp16/material/unix-like-data-processing.md

 The "patterns" that you can specify to `grep` are called *[regular expressions](https://en.wikipedia.org/wiki/Regular_expression)*.
-Regular expressions can get quite powerful.
-They serve a special role in theoretical Computer Science.
+Regular expressions offer a powerful syntax for matching and replacing strings.
+They deserve a special role in theoretical Computer Science.
 We will only take a look at some simple, practical elements of regular expressions.

 For instance, the Internet Explorer web browser is typically identified by the string `Trident` occurring in the browser string.
 Here's how you would find all